 If you’re looking for a picturesque lunch spot around Park City look no further.
 The Deer Valley Grocery Cafe is conveniently located in the check-in building for all Deer Valley Signature Properties.
 They have freshly roasted coffee, gourmet grocery items, salads, paninis and specials.
 They are known for their turkey chili which I tried for lunch (and it was delicious).

-However, best of all is the beautiful deck that sits on a small lake behind the cafe.
+However, best of all is the beautiful deck on a small lake behind the cafe.
 It is the perfect spot for a leisurely lunch on a sunny day.

 23. Dinner at Tupelo